dialmaster/PlexLibraryReport/README.md

 If you encounter any issues:

 1. Ensure your `plex_config.ini` file is correctly set up and in the same directory as the script.
-2. Verify that your Plex server is running and accessible.
+2. Verify that your Sonarr server is running and accessible.
-3. Check that you're using the correct Plex authentication token.
+3. Check that you're using the correct Sonarr API key.
 4. Make sure you've installed all required packages in your virtual environment.

 If problems persist, please open an issue on the GitHub repository.